Brosnank10101/L2DISC-Discord-Music-Bot-for-Hype-Haven/README.md

 - [@Brosnank10101](https://github.com/Brosnank10101)

+## How To Use My Discord Music Bot

+My Music bot has pretty simple easy to use commands with the command prefix: b!

+- b!play search term - example b!play never gonna give you up
+  searches for music on youtube and plays the music without you needing to find a youtube link

+- b!play youtube link - example b!play https://www.youtube.com/watch?v=w1PXnF8fR9U
+  uses the youtube link provided and plays that song

+- b!pause - pauses your music

+- b!resume - resumes your music

+- b!skip - skips the current playing song

+- b!leave - Discord Bot leaves the voice call

+- b!help_music - shows you a list of the music commands

 ## Requirements
 - [The latest version of python](https://www.python.org/downloads/).
 Python 3.10 is best however Python 3.8 or higher should work fine anything lower you will run into problems: